Oldest living Filipino, Lola Francisca Susano, turns 123

 The COVID-19 pandemic continues to loom over our heads and spirits have been low for the past few months.
 With frontliners continuing to fight the virus in their PPEs, it’s hard to imagine how the future will go.

-However, this 123-year old lola reminds us that things can eventually get better.
+However, this 123-year old lola turning 123 years old this 11th September, reminds us that things can eventually get better.
 As the oldest living Filipino, she has lived through the reigns of all the presidents of the Philippines, the Spanish flu, and both World Wars.
-And as she turns 123 years old this 11th September, we can only hope that the pandemic finally ends so that she can live the rest of her birthdays worry-free.

 Francisca Susano, the 123-year old lola from Negros Occidental

 We’ve all imagined how we’d look like when we become grey-haired and wrinkly skinned, but very few of us actually expect to live to a hundred years old.
 Lola Francisca Susano, however, exceeded all such expectations and is currently the oldest living Filipino.

 Lola Francisca celebrates her birthday today, 11st September, in her humble home in Kabankalan City, Negros Occidental.
 Born on 11th September 1897, she will be turning 123 years old today – that’s older than sliced bread and lipstick!

 Lola Francisca celebrating her 122nd birthday in 2019

 Having lived 123 years, Lola Francisca has experienced many things that we can only read about in history books today.
 She has lived through the reigns of all the presidents of the Philippines, being a little over 1 year old when Emilio Aguinaldo took the title of the country’s first president.
 She’s also lived through global historical events such as the Spanish flu and both World Wars.